Get to know MDN better

 * Some parts of this feature may have varying levels of support.

-The WebAssembly.Tag object defines a type of a WebAssembly exception that can be thrown to/from WebAssembly code.
+The WebAssembly.Tag object represents a WebAssembly exception type that can be thrown in a Wasm module.

 Note: You can't access the values of an exception with a new tag that just happens to have the same parameters; it's a different tag!
 This ensures that WebAssembly modules can keep exception information internal if required.
 Code can still catch and rethrow exceptions that it does not understand.

-The snippet below shows how we might pass it to a module example.wasm during instantiation, using an "import object".
+The snippet below shows how we might import it into a Wasm module during instantiation:

 The WebAssembly module might then import the tag as shown below: